 Certificate of Completion

-Certificates of completion are issued approximately two to three weeks after the end of the program, as long as you have :
+Certificates of completion are issued approximately three to four weeks after the end of the program, as long as you have :

 - Attended all sessions